bfourk/CSharp-AES-256/README.md

 Decrypt(byte[] data, byte[] key)
 Return: byte[]
 ```
 Decryps the supplied data with the supplied key.
-Returns only the decrypted ciphertext.
+Returns the decrypted ciphertext.
 Note: IV is automatically removed from the ciphertext.